|Course Number:||CRIMLJUS 4030|

 |Course Description:||A study of the principles, doctrines and selected rules of criminal law; the sources of substantive criminal law and historical development of common law principles of criminal responsibility; constitutional constraints on the decision to define behavior as criminal.|

-|Prerequisites:||CRIMJUS 2130 and CRIMJUS 2230 with a "C-" or better in each and junior standing; a forensic investigation major, CRIMLJUS 2130 with a "C-" or better and junior standing|
+|Prerequisites:||CRIMJUS 2130 and CRIMJUS 2230 with a "C-" or better in each and junior standing; a forensic investigation major, CRIMLJUS 2130 with a "C-" or better and junior standing.|

-BS in Business Administration
+Bachelor of Science in Business Administration

-BS in Criminal Justice
+Bachelor of Science in Criminal Justice

 NOTE: The information below is representative of the course and is subject to change.
 The specific details of the course will be available in the Desire2Learn course instance for the course in which a student registers.